Credit: Discover Halifax

 Sir Sandford Fleming Park

 Sir Sandford Fleming Park is well maintained for a variety of winter activities, including hiking, snowshoeing, and cross-country skiing.
-The park is has 2.8 kilometres of trails that will take you along the Northwest Arm of the Harbour.
+The park has 2.8 kilometres of trails that will take you along the Northwest Arm of the Harbour.

 Details